Medium Difficult Bible Person Quiz with Answers

 He sustained wounds during the battle.

-When his men refused to kill him, he fell onto his sword.
+When his men refused to kill him, Saul fell onto his sword.

 He was the son of Kish from the tribe of Benjamin.